itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 </div>

-#### 1.2 SDK initialization
+#### 1.2 SDK Initialization

 <div class="text-justify">

 &emsp;&emsp;Create a new terminal and run the code after you import the Python and GDS files.
-It may take some time for Max-Optics SDK to initialize on the first run.
+Max-Optics SDK may take some time to initialize on the first run.

 </div>